gitlabhq/gitlabhq/doc/project_services/jira.md

 1. Create a new branch
 1. Fix the bug
-1. Commit the changes and push back to GitLab
+1. Commit the changes and push branch to GitLab
 1. Open a new merge request and reference the JIRA issue including one of the trigger words, e.g.: `Fixes GITLAB-1`, in the description
 1. Submit the merge request